 It might be time for your customer service team to take a look at what marketing are doing and see if it might work for them.
 You can do this through:

-Building Personas in Customer Service
+Building Customer Service Personas

-If you’ve ever been involved with marketing, you understand the concept of customer personas.
-Simply put, they’re a way to define a segment of your customer base through identifying traits and behavior patterns.
+Simply put, a customer persona is a way to define a segment of your customer base through identifying traits and behavior patterns.

 James — An Entrepreneur Starting Up His First Business

 James just needs the products and services he uses to work, and they need to work now.
 He’s relying on them to build his business, and even small issues cause him big problems.
 He’s distracted by a thousand things and needs fast fixes.
 He’s constantly glued to his smartphone, and doesn’t have time to call customer service and spend time on hold, only to be passed around.
 He wants to report an issue online, get it sorted out ASAP, and be notified on his phone as soon as it’s fixed.